972C8/bucket-webapp/README.md

 **Functional Requirements**

 *Creating*
-- shall be able to create a new user account
+- the application shall offer the user the ability to create a new user account
-- shall be able to create new Buckets
+- the application shall offer the user the ability to create new Buckets
-- shall be able to create new BLIs
+- the application shall offer the user the ability to create new BLIs

 *Reading*
-- shall be able to display existing user account credentials
+- the application shall offer the user the ability to display existing user account credentials
-- shall be able to display existing Buckets with their attributes in a list
+- the application shall offer the user the ability to display existing Buckets with the attributes in a list
-- shall be able to display existing BLIs with their attributes in a list
+- the application shall offer the user the ability to display existing BLIs with the attributes in a list
-- shall be able to display and sort existing Buckets in a list, according to the Name attribute
+- the application shall offer the user the ability to display and sort existing Buckets in a list, according to the Name attribute
-- shall be able to display and sort existing BLIs chronologically in a list
+- the application shall offer the user the ability to display and sort existing BLIs chronologically in a list
-- shall be able to filter and display existing BLIs according to Buckets or Labels
+- the application shall offer the user the ability to filter and display existing BLIs according to Buckets or Labels
-- shall be able to select a single BLI to display its details
+- the application shall offer the user the ability to select a single BLI to display its details

 *Updating*
-- shall be able to update user account credentials (Name, Password and Picture)
+- the application shall offer the user the ability to update user account credentials (Name, Password and Picture)
-- shall be able to update Bucket attributes
+- the application shall offer the user the ability to update Bucket attributes
-- shall be able to update BLI attributes
+- the application shall offer the user the ability to update BLI attributes
-- shall be able to update Timeline when further BLIs are achieved
+- the application shall offer the user the ability to update the Timeline when further BLIs are achieved
-- shall be able to update Dashboard to show the chronologically pending BLI
+- the application shall offer the user the ability to update the Dashboard to show the chronologically pending BLI

 *Deleting*
-- shall be able to delete Buckets
+- the application shall offer the user the ability to delete Buckets
-- shall be able to delete BLIs
+- the application shall offer the user the ability to delete BLIs

 *Others*
-- shall be able to remember the password to stay logged-in when application is closed
+- the application shall offer the user the ability to remember the password during the login to stay logged-in when the application is closed
-- shall be able to log-out of a logged-in account
+- the application shall offer the user the ability to log-out of a logged-in account
-- shall be able to navigate to the homepage with one click
+- the application shall offer the user the ability to navigate to the homepage with one click
-- shall be able to navigate to the main pages from the homepage
+- the application shall offer the user the ability to navigate to the main pages from the homepage

 **Non-Functional Requirements**